 Does your house have well-maintained old-growth pine floors?
 Rethink before you choose to carpet the entire square footage.
 Runners and area rugs are a great compromise because they keep the floors’ beauty visible while creating a comfortable environment.
 And if your house has antique furnishings already, sometimes all they need is a fresh coat of staining to make them appear brighter and fresher.

-In other words, make a plan before you begin transforming your house’s interior, and make sure that plan honors the house’s history.
+In other words, make a plan before you begin transforming your house’s interior, and then make sure your plan continues to honor the house’s history.

 There are countless sources to consult when determining appropriate paint schemes.
-Valspar and the National Trust collaborated to create 250 beautifully accurate colors found in Trust historic properties.
-Many other paint companies have separate collections geared toward specific time periods or architectural styles—just make sure they got their ideas from a credible source.
+Many paint companies have separate collections geared toward specific time periods or architectural styles—just make sure they got their ideas from a credible source.

-On the same line, use color strategically—if your tastes run on the bolder side, buy a piece of furniture in a bold color or pattern while leaving the walls and floors historically authentic.
+Alternately, use color strategically; if your tastes run on the bolder side, buy a piece of furniture in a bold color or pattern while leaving the walls and floors historically authentic.
 (Or take advice from George Washington, and find an unnaturally bold color and unabashedly paint the walls from floor to ceiling.)

-4. But don’t be afraid to break some rules, too.
+4. Don’t be afraid to break some rules.

 You don’t have to fill your c.
-1890 Queen Anne with so many overstuffed chairs, velvet drapes, and leafy plants that you couldn’t find the door to escape if you tried.
-Though Victorian interiors were filled with an almost overbearing amount of soft furnishings in dark colors and patterns, that is not always practical (or desired) today.
+1890 Queen Anne with so many overstuffed chairs, velvet drapes, and leafy plants that you can’t find the door.
+Though Victorian interiors were filled with an almost overbearing amount of soft furnishings in dark colors and patterns that is not always practical (or desired) today.

 Instead, think of how to modernize the compelling details of Victorian style.
-For example, cover the walls in your library with a richly-colored flocked wallpaper, or arrange a comfortable Chesterfield sofa in your living room—palm fronds optional.
+For example, you could cover the walls in your library with a richly colored flocked wallpaper, or arrange a comfortable Chesterfield sofa in your living room (palm fronds optional).

-If you do not need a working fireplace but are loath to hide it from view, fill it with pillar candles to create an ambient atmosphere, a potted plant, or use it as a small nook for storage.
+If you do not need a working fireplace but are loath to hide it from view, fill it with pillar candles to create an ambient atmosphere, place a potted plant for decoration, or use it as a small nook for storage.
 Fireplaces were often the centerpieces of rooms, and highlighting them today can maintain a balanced feel in your space.

 It’s reasonable to be concerned with prices when determining how to redecorate your house appropriately.
 Yes, certain renovations, like fixing a plaster medallion, can be expensive, but there are usually accepted alternatives.